 - 1. Scope.
 All documents and materials produced in the course of discovery of this case, including initial disclosures, responses to discovery requests, all deposition testimony and exhibits, and information derived directly therefrom (hereinafter collectively "documents"), are subject to this Order concerning Confidential Information as set forth below.
 As there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible. - 2.
 Definition of Confidential Information.
 As used in this Order, "Confidential Information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside the litigation because its disclosure and use is restricted by statute or could potentially cause harm to the interests of disclosing party or nonparties.
-For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: medical, tax and financial information; the Defendants' business operations; the Defendants' employees; confidential business information concerning the business of the Defendants; confidential portions of personnel files of parties and non-parties; and the address, contact information, and other personal information of non-parties.
+For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents:

+Personnel files, confidential pricing and business information, non-public research and development information, non-public financial information and trade secrets.

 Information or documents that are available to the public may not be designated as Confidential Information.

 - 3. Form and Timing of Designation.
 The producing party may designate documents as containing Confidential Information and therefore subject to protection under this Order by marking or placing the words "CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER" (hereinafter "the marking") on the document and on all copies in a manner that will not interfere with the legibility of the document.
 As used in this Order, "copies" includes electronic images, duplicates, extracts, summaries or descriptions that contain the Confidential Information.
 The marking will be applied prior to or at the time of the documents are produced or disclosed.
 Applying the marking to a document does not mean that the document has any status or protection by statute or otherwise except to the extent and for the purposes of this Order.
 Copies that are made of any designated documents must also bear the marking, except that indices, electronic databases, or lists of documents that do not contain substantial portions or images of the text of marked documents and do not otherwise disclose the substance of the Confidential Information are not required to be marked.
 By marking a designated document as confidential, the designating attorney or party appearing pro se thereby certifies that the document contains Confidential Information as defined in this Order. - 4.
 Inadvertent Failure to Designate.
-Inadvertent failure to designate any document or material as containing Confidential Information will not constitute a waiver of an otherwise valid claim of confidentiality pursuant to this Order, so long as a claim of confidentiality is asserted within thirty (30) days after discovery of the inadvertent failure.
+Inadvertent failure to designate any document or material as containing Confidential Information will not constitute a waiver of an otherwise valid claim of confidentiality pursuant to this Order, so long as a claim of confidentiality is asserted within three (3) business days after discovery of the inadvertent failure.